A Quick Note

 I studied food and culture in Italy and Mexico (on a Thomas J. Watson Fellowship) and grew up in Germany.
 I have worked in restaurants, however, my primary experience comes from feeding groups of people on the fly in many settings with whatever was available.
 These experiences have broadened my notion of what constitutes a meal and I often turn to my repertoire of dinner ideas beyond the classic meat, potatoes, vegetable trio.

-I am a board member of Slow Food USA and was the leader of Slow Food Portland from 2003 to 2008.
+I am an emeritus board member of Slow Food USA and was the leader of Slow Food Portland from 2003 to 2008.
 I am an ambassador for Oxfam’s Sisters on the Planet initiative.
 Locally I am a part of the Culinary Breeding Network and am a board member of Zena Forest Products, a family forest and sawmill operation.
 I am an avid gardener, cook and food activist.
-I live in Southeast Portland (Oregon) with my husband and seven-year old son.
+I live in Portland (Oregon) with my husband and nine-year old son.